maxxiimo/the-front-end-manifesto/Storytelling.md

 2. Implement a design mockup into your foundation work.

 In this chapter we're going to review option 1.
 Perhaps there isn't money in the budget to hire a designer, or this responsibility falls on your lap, or maybe you just want to do it yourself.
-Whatever the case, the key to being successful in this endeavor can be summed up in one word: s
+Whatever the case, the key to being successful in this endeavor can be summed up in one word:

 Storytelling.

-Back in 2008 at "An Event Apart: Boston" I remember listening to Jason Santo Maria, then the Creative Director of Happy Cog Studios, give a presentation called "Good Design Ain't Easy."
-He described how stories were being told by design, and that the designer is the narrator.People understand and remember stories, and what follows is an explanation of how to build a story for your website and translate that into code, and a site look and feel (styles).
+Back in 2008 at "An Event Apart: Boston" I remember listening to [Jason Santa Maria][], then the Creative Director of Happy Cog Studios, give a presentation called "Good Design Ain't Easy."
+He described how stories were being told by design, with the designer in effect becoming the narrator.
+When I worked for Fidelity Investments as an  Information Architect, I remember another presenter at the company auditorium sharing his thoughts on storytelling and its importance in design.
+Although I no longer remember his name, I do remember his talk thesis: people understand and remember stories.

+These talks have stuck with me over the years, and have become the manner in which I view site design.
+What follows is an explanation of how to build a story for your website and translate that into code; and a site look and feel (styles).

 ### Blocks of Information

-As I mentioned previously in chapter 1:
+As I mentioned in chapter 1:

 > As a front end person, sometimes called an Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
 I don't think in terms of code, but more so in terms of organization of information and function for an end-user's consumption.